Driving concerns — when it's not safe anymore and how to know

 This is the part that's hard to say: driving is often the first loss.
 It's the canary in the coal mine.
 When your parent can no longer safely drive, it usually means there are other declines happening too.
 Maybe they haven't manifested yet in ways that are obvious.
 But the cognitive changes that make driving unsafe are the same changes that will make other things harder.

 Your parent might have years of independent living ahead.
-They might live in their own home for decades more.
+They might live in their own home for a long time still.
 But the independence will be different.
 It will be structured more around help from other people.
 Some people rage against this.
 Some people gradually accept it and even find peace in being more connected to family.
 Most of them find some version of both.
 But it starts here, with the realization that they can't do one of the things they've always been able to do.
 It's not the end of their independence.
-But it is the beginning of a new chapter that none of you saw coming yet.
+It is the beginning of a new chapter that none of you expected yet.